 Welcome to the Nuclear Careers homepage

 These web pages, originally created in 2001, are meant to provide some basic information about nuclear weapons work, US nuclear weapons policy, and the national weapons laboratories.
-Though dated, there is still (as of October 2005) quite a bit of interesting information here.
+Though most of this is dated, there is still quite a bit of interesting information here.

 The US government spends about $6.5 billion per year on nuclear weapons-related work, including research, design, and production activities at the national weapons labs.
 Spending on this work now outstrips what the US spent on similar activities during the height of the Cold War.